hirokisan/docker-wordpress/readme.md

 ### WORDPRESS
 * Place your wordpress into .html/
+* or Place your wordpress git repository into ./

 ### DATA
 * Place /var/lib/mysql into ./.data/db/, if you already have data